 80. Eat Italian Food: Treat yourself to an authentic Italian meal at Locanda Verde or Del Posto.
 Unless you are from Italy, you’ll be wondering about every Italian meal you’ve ever eaten.
 Life changing!

 81. Browse the Eataly Food Market: Gourmet Italian food and wine specialties abound!
 The only thing you need to remember is that it has the only Nutella Bar in the city.
-If crepes, gelato, and waffles covered in Nutella sounds good, then waste not another minute and cross this NYC must off your list!
+If crepes, gelato, and waffles covered in Nutella sound good, then waste not another minute and cross this NYC must off your list!

 82. Shop at Columbus Circle: Just outside of Central Park, the shops here range from Whole Foods to upscale clothing and jewelry shops.
 This is how New York City does shopping malls.